aerickt/steno-dictionaries/README.md

  - `#TAB` → `Shift+Tab`

 For writing every single keyboard shortcut possible, I recommend [Emily's modifiers dictionary](https://github.com/EPLHREU/emily-modifiers).

+## ip.py

+Write `#AOEUP` to output the local IP address of the machine Plover is running on.
+Useful on a headless [Stenogotchi](https://github.com/Anodynous/stenogotchi) that doesn't have a screen.

+Requires [plover-python-dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary) as well as the `netiface` python package (must be installed from the command-line).

+It uses `netiface` because that was the most reliable way I could get it to work.

 ## movement.modal
 This is a modal dictionary that is an extension to the [movement keys in my commands.json dictionary](#Movement-keys).